-Join the Nordic Heritage Museum for the 22nd Annual Raoul Wallenberg Dinner, honoring the memory of the Swedish diplomat who intervened to save thousands of Jews from deportation to Nazi concentration camps.
+Join the Nordic Museum for the 24th Annual Raoul Wallenberg Dinner, honoring the memory of the Swedish diplomat who intervened to save thousands of Jews from deportation to Nazi concentration camps.

-Washington State Jewish Historical Society, Jewish Federation of Greater Washington, and Holocaust Center for Humanity.
+Washington State Jewish Historical Society, Jewish Federation of Greater Seattle, and Holocaust Center for Humanity.